 Signature Programs are projects that best exemplify the spirit of The Vassar Institute for the Liberal Arts.
 Vassar faculty and others collaborate with partners across the campus, in the local community, and around the country to engage in meaningful work and dialogue about the most pressing issues of our time.

 These programs will invite a variety of stakeholders to participate.
-If you would like to express interest in receiving registration information about any or all of them, please complete this form.
+If you would like to express interest in receiving registration information about any or all of them, please complete our form to show interest.

-The Vassar Institute for the Liberal Arts—a convening space where scholars, students, and professionals from all over the world engage in meaningful work on contemporary challenges—is excited to announce its schedule of symposiums for the 2025–26 academic year.
-Known as Signature Programs, these symposiums will delve into an intriguing variety of topics of local, national, and global interest.
-All will be convened by members of the Vassar community whose grant proposals were accepted by the Institute Committee.
+The Vassar Institute for the Liberal Arts—a convening space where scholars, students, and professionals from all over the world engage in meaningful work on contemporary challenges—is excited to announce its schedule of symposiums for the 2026–27 academic year.
+Known as Signature Programs, these symposiums delve into an intriguing variety of topics of local, national, and global interest.
+All are convened by members of the Vassar community whose grant proposals were accepted by the Institute Committee.

 How to Submit a Proposal